 Note that not all Lao people have this attitude towards animals and generally, due to Laos being a Buddhist country, if you see any neglect it usually comes from the lack of access to knowledge than from cruelty.
-This attitude towards animals seems to be changing in Laos and people seem to be more conscious of nature preservation and the bigger picture, with the help of many NGO education projects such as the work LCTW is undertaking.
+This attitude towards animals seems to be changing in Laos and people seem to be more conscious of nature preservation, with the help of many NGO projects such as the work LCTW is undertaking.

 Please be prepared for difficult situations and hold back if they occur.
-You are a guest in the country and animal welfare foundations are lobbying for changes in order to improve the situation.
-It is also worth remembering that certain forms of what we would deem as animal neglect can be legal in developed countries.
+You are a guest in the country.
+Changes are happening, but remember that norms and legality are different across countries.

 If you do see an issue, the best course of action, whether traveling through the country, or here at the center is to let us know so we can properly report it to the authorities.